timk110/BayesianOptimisationLuna/README.md

 This is where optimisation algorithms come into play.
 These algorithms are designed to identify the values of a functions variables that maximise said function.
 Here we are using Bayesian optimisation (BO).
 Luna.jl is a open source code base written in Julia that allows for the simulation of nonlinear processes in hollow capillary fibres, which includes RDW generation.
 Therefore by combining BO with Luna.jl we can let the optimisation algorithm determine what the system parameters are for generating the optimal RDW.

 <ins>Experimental Overview</ins>
 We have a fused silica hollow capillary fibre with radius r (usually<500 micrometer), length L (less than a few m) and filled with a noble gas at pressure P (less than 10 bar).
 The pump pulse has a pulse energy E (usually less than a few mJ) and a pulse duration T (<30 fs) and a central wavlelength λ.
+The pump pulse has a Gaussian spectrum and is transform limited.
 Note the values in brackets are only order of magnitude and vary heavily depending on the pump pulse and the RDW that is desired.
+They work best for a 800 nm pump wavelength trying to achieve a RDW at 200 nm.
 All of these variables are called the system parameters.
 If the system parameters are chosen well we can generate a RDW at a central wavlength λ_RDW.
 I will not be covering the details of the underlying physics here.
 If you are interested there is extensive literature on the subject.
 Here is a link to a review paper https://doi.org/10.1063/5.0206108.

+Note that the code as is is set up to optimise the RDW at a central wavelengh of 200 nm when driving with a pump pulse of 800 nm central wavelength.
+You need to edit the vital_func_for_optimisation.py file if you want to target other RDW wavelengths or pump with different pump wavelengths.

 <ins>Code Quickstart</ins>
 The below is the BO.py file.
+The vital_func_for_optimisation.py needs to be in the same directory as BO.py if not added to PATH.
 ```
 from vital_func_for_optimisation import BO
 pbounds = {